-- What is your NUMBER 1 recommendation for improving your English?
+- What is your number 1 recommendation for improving your English?
 If your friend asks you, “How should I improve my English,” what would you say?
-Share your recommendation in the comments!
-You might give someone else the best solution!
+Share your recommendation in the comments.
+You might give someone else the solution they need.

 Thanks for joining me and have a wonderful week! ~ Annemarie